johandry/VeDeV/README.md

 VeDeV can be used on OS X and Windows to create a Linux Virtual Environment for Development with a simple command.
 This virtual environment is used to build, ship and run the developed application with any provisioner such as [Docker](https://www.docker.com/), Puppet, Chef, Salt or a simple script.

+VeDeV is a project to integrate Packer, Vagrant & Docker.
 It uses [Packer](http://www.packer.io/) to create the Vagrant box that is provisioned with Shell Scrips and [Vagrant](https://www.vagrantup.com/) to manage the virtual machine using [VirtualBox](https://www.virtualbox.org/) as provider.
 It also test the created machines with [ServerSpec](http://serverspec.org/).
 The result is a minimal machine with **Docker** and **Ruby** installed that you can move to your project directory.

 The only Linux distributions available to create a box are:
 * CentOS 6.6